kojiishi/unicode-auto-spacing/auto-spacing.md

 **NOTE**: This algorithm isn’t final yet.
 **NOTE**: There is a possible addition of code point lists, making this not a fully derived property.
 Please see the Open Issues below.

-# 5 Open Issues

-* One existing implementation defines some symbols and punctuation characters as
-  N. An example is U+0025 PERCENT SIGN, so that a word such as “200%” can have the auto spacing on both sides, and there are more such code points than “%”.
-  See also “3.3.2 Symbols and Punctuation Characters” and #11.
-  * Not to include symbols and punctuation characters.
-This matches one existing implementation and the JLREQ proposal.
-  * Take the CLREQ proposal.
-This inserts the auto space in a lot more cases than all existing implementations.
-The current differences in the data file are listed here.
-  * Define a language conditional value to accept both CLREQ and JLREQ proposals.
-That value will work as N for Chinese and O for other writing systems.
-Those characters having N will impact English text with Chinese characters.
-  * Find a list of “code points that have less side effects” which both parties can reach consensus on.

 [UAX#11 EAST ASIAN WIDTH]: https://unicode.org/reports/tr11/
 [UAX#29]: https://www.unicode.org/reports/tr29/